Last Updated on

 How she ended up in the Philippines was a sure act of destiny.
 Masue Masuda, fondly called “Masay,” was the youngest daughter of Japanese merchants Umejiro “Ekijeri” Masuda and Moyo Fucumori.
 In 1823, the couple emigrated from Japan to Australia in search of a greener pasture.

 The Masuda family once owned a silk and pearl shop at the coastal city of Broome, 2250 kilometers northeast of Perth, Australia.
-Business was thriving, and for a while, the Japanese family enjoyed a comfortable life.
+The business was thriving, and for a while, the Japanese family enjoyed a comfortable life.
 However, everything changed when World War I broke out; tourists were few and far between and the sales of pearls plummeted.

 Financial constraints forced the couple to send Masay and her older sister back to Japan where they would finish their studies and live under the care of their grandmother and aunts.
 Moments before the sisters embarked on the journey back to their home country, their father reminded them of a message that, from then on, had shaped Masay’s life decisions: